Random hyperbolic graphs in $d+1$ dimensions: Random Hyperbolic Graph Model in dimensions

-Taken together, RHGs in $\mathbb{B}^{d+1}$ are fully defined by $6$ parameters: properties of the hyperbolic ball, $\rh$ and $\zeta$; number of nodes $n$; radial component of node distribution $\alpha$; chemical potential $\mu$ and temperature $T$.

-Only four parameters, however, $\left(n,\alpha,T,\rh\right)$ are independent.
-It follows from (\ref{eq:cosh-law}) that $\zeta$ is merely a rescaling parameter for distances $\{d_{ij}\}$, and can be absorbed into $r$ coordinates by the appropriate rescaling.
-Chemical potential $\mu$ controls the expected number of links and the sparsity of resulting network models.
-We demonstrate below that the sparsity requirement uniquely determines $\mu$ in terms of other RHGs parameters.
+Only the four parameters $\left(n,\alpha,T,R\right)$ are independent, however.
+It follows from (\ref{eq:cosh-law}) that $\zeta$ is merely a rescaling parameter for the distances $\{d_{ij}\}$ and can be absorbed into the radial coordinates~$r$ by the appropriate rescaling.
+Chemical potential~$\mu$ controls the expected number of links and the sparsity of the resulting networks.
+We demonstrate below that the sparsity requirement uniquely determines $R$ and $\mu$ as functions of the network size $n$, $R = R(n)$ and $\mu = \mu(n)$.